Rackspace Auto Scale Control Panel User Guide - Concepts

-In the Introduction to Rackspace Auto Scale, we reviewed an outline of what you can do with Auto Scale and what is required for its setup.
-In this section we will discuss what Auto Scale does and the core concepts that drive it.
+The Introduction to Rackspace Auto Scale outlined what you can do with Auto Scale and what is required for its setup.
+This section discusses what Auto Scale does and the core concepts that drive it.

 A server is defined as a virtual machine (VM) instance in the Rackspace Cloud Servers environment.
 To create a server, you must specify a name, image reference, and flavor reference.
 Server images and flavors are explained in this section.

 Auto Scale works by creating servers that are based on server images that you have predefined.
 So, before you can use Auto Scale, you must have saved server images.
 If you create a server by using the Cloud Servers tab in the Cloud Control Panel and save the image, the image automatically appears in the Auto Scale tab.

 A server image is a copy of a server's disk.
 It contains the operating system and all of the installed data and software on the server at the time the image was taken.
 Multiple, identical servers can be created from the same server image through the use of tools such as Auto Scale.

 A server image can contain only a base operating system installation, which you would use to create a new cloud server before installing software on it, or it can contain all of the software necessary for a server to start operating such as a web server set to respond to HTTP requests.
 A server image does not include configuration details such as IP address, server flavor, server networks, or mounted volumes.
 As a result, a given server image can be applied to servers that have different configurations than the master server from which the image was generated, as long as the instance type has as much or more disk storage as the original instance.